guojingyu/guojingyu.github.io/_posts/2017-12-30-De_Novo_Assembly.md

 If the option 2 or 3 is performed, the process would be as below:
 1. There exists Euler circuit in the subgraph, if there is no odd degree node.
 In this case, start with any node;
 2. There exists Euler path in the subgraph, if there are 2 odd vertices.
 In this case, start with the node containing one extra out degree;
 3. Explore edges one at a time.
-If facing a choice between a bridge and a non-bridge, always choose the non-bridge.
+If facing a choice between a bridge and a non-bridge, always choose the non-bridge;
 4. Stop when no unexplored edge in the graph (subgraph).
 This is done utilizing a stack to track the exploration 'frontier' (similar to Breath First Search) of nodes from the given start node until it is empty.

 This method has an O(V + E) complexity -- assuming by average each node has m in degrees and m out degrees, thus the algorithm will access m times of each node (m*V) to traverse all edges E.